JS Compatibility Gaps

 Cranelift/WASI curated list (17 files): fn_any, strict_equality, switch, do_while, typeof, try_catch, json, math, builtins, uri, inc_dec, exponentiation, void, rest_params, arrow_functions, array_methods, types.

-Excluded from Cranelift/WASI (stack-underflow/scope bugs): nested_loops, objects, optional_chaining, spread, template_literals, higher_order_methods, destructuring, and others.
+Excluded from Cranelift/WASI (stack-underflow/scope bugs): nested_loops, objects, optional_chaining, spread, template_literals, higher_order_methods, the destructuring.tish integration file (and other full-language tests), and others.

 The bytecode VM (used by tish run --backend vm, Cranelift, and WASI) has known gaps.
 For example, optional_chaining.tish runs correctly with the interpreter (--backend interp) and Node, but with the VM it may error.
+Destructuring in function parameters is implemented for the interpreter, Rust codegen, and JS target, but not for the VM (use fn f(props) { let { a } = props; ... } on VM-only paths).
 Use the repo script ./scripts/run_parity_compare.sh (or just parity) in the tish repo to compare outputs across runtimes (interp, vm, rust, cranelift, wasi, node).

 Resolved (as of 2025-03)